AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md

 ## Configure field synchronization between [!DNL Jira] and [!DNL Workfront] Items

-As the [!DNL Jira] administrator, you can define what fields should automatically synchronize on items that are linked between [!DNL Workfront] and Jira.
+As the [!DNL Jira] administrator, you can define which fields should automatically synchronize on items that are linked between [!DNL Workfront] and Jira.
 Certain fields can synchronize from the [!DNL Workfront] to the [!DNL Jira] item, and others synchronize from Jira to Workfront.

 To define what fields should automatically synchronize on items linked between the two applications:

 1. Log into [!DNL Jira] as a Jira administrator.
 1. Click **[!UICONTROL Settings]** in the main [!DNL Jira] menu.
 1. Click **[!UICONTROL Add-ons]**, then **[!UICONTROL Manage add-ons]**.
 1. Expand the **[!DNL Workfront]** add-on.
 1. Click **[!UICONTROL Configure]**.
 1. Log in to [!DNL Workfront] as a Workfront administrator.
-1. Click the **[!UICONTROL Setup]** tab.
+1. In Jira, click the **[!UICONTROL Setup]** tab.
 1. In the **[!UICONTROL Synchronize from Jira to Workfront]** section, select the fields that you want to update in [!DNL Jira] when they are updated in Workfront.

    1. Select any of the following frequencies with which the fields are synchronized: